Alden Jones: Career

 Jones's travel essay, "Lard is Good For You," appeared in the inaugural edition of Best American Travel Writing, edited by Bill Bryson.
 This essay became the first chapter in The Blind Masseuse: A Traveler's Memoir from Costa Rica to Cambodia (University of Wisconsin Press, 2013), a travelogue about Jones’s travels in Costa Rica, Bolivia, Nicaragua, Cuba, Vietnam, Cambodia, Burma, India, and Egypt.
 The Blind Masseuse explores exoticism and the ethics of traveling as an American abroad and was named Recommended Reading by PEN America and National Geographic and a Top Ten Travel Title of 2013 by Publishers Weekly.

 Unaccompanied Minors (New American Press, 2014), a collection of stories with adolescent protagonists, won the New American Fiction Prize and was named by the Star-Ledger's Jacqueline Cutler as one of the "Ten Best Books of 2014 by New Jersey Authors."

-Jones' third book, the critical memoir The Wanting Was a Wilderness: Cheryl Strayed’s Wild and the Art of Memoir (Fiction Advocate, 2020), is a hybrid nonfiction work that the Center for Fiction described as “an intertextual blend of criticism and personal memoir that highlights the importance of contemporary literary analysis.”
+Jones' third book, the critical memoir The Wanting Was a Wilderness: Cheryl Strayed’s Wild and the Art of Memoir (Fiction Advocate, 2020), is a hybrid nonfiction work that the Center for Fiction described as "an intertextual blend of criticism and personal memoir that highlights the importance of contemporary literary analysis."

 Her short stories, essays, and criticism have appeared in New York Magazine, BOMB, The Boston Globe, AGNI, Prairie Schooner, Post Road, the Iowa Review, The Rumpus, and WBUR’s Cognoscenti.
+She is also the editor of Edge of the World, an anthology of travel essays by LGBTQ+ writers including Alexander Chee, Daisy Hernández, and Garrard Conley.

-Jones teaches at Emerson College in the departments of Writing, Literature and Publishing and the Marlboro Institute for Liberal Arts and Interdisciplinary Studies.
+Jones is Assistant Professor at Emerson College in the department of Writing, Literature and Publishing.
 Emerson College awarded her the Alan Stanzler Award for Excellence in Teaching in 2016.
-She is also on the faculty of the Newport MFA program at Salve Regina University, where she teaches fiction and nonfiction.
-For many years Jones was a trip leader and organizer for Putney Student Travel and was faculty on its early programs in Cuba.
-In 2016 she co-founded the Cuba Writers Program, a writing and travel program based in Havana and its environs.
+She is also on the faculty of the low-residency Newport MFA program at Salve Regina University.

+She was named a Fulbright Specialist in 2024.